End of life care planning

 Dying at home

 Most people would prefer to die in familiar surroundings, often at home with their loved ones around them.
-This can usually be arranged, as end of life and hospice care can be provided at home in many places.
+You can usually receive this as end of life and hospice care can be provided at home in many places.

 Of course, some carers may feel they’re not able to cope with the stress of looking after a loved one in these circumstances.
 Don’t feel guilty if this is how you feel.